-Joint and Connective Tissue Disorders
+Joint and Connective Tissue

-By rebuilding glycine and proline help to keep food particles and bacteria inside the gut where they belong, rather than allowing tiny openings to form that pass particles to the bloodstream where they trigger inflammation.
+By rebuilding glycine and proline it helps to keep food particles and bacteria inside the gut where they belong, rather than allowing tiny openings to form that pass particles to the bloodstream where they trigger inflammation. known as Leaky gut and can cause IBS in our dogs.
 Glycine has been shown to protect against intestinal injury from colitis, an inflammatory reaction in the colon.
-Thanks to glycine and proline, egg collagen can help protect the gut and in turn, the whole body, from inflammation
+Thanks to glycine and proline, egg collagen can help protect the gut and in turn, the whole body, from inflammation.

 Next time your making eggs, rinse those egg shells and feed them to your dog.